UPDATED Guidelines on Media Access at United Nations Headquarters

 2. Security Council

 a.
-All accredited correspondents may access the Security Council stakeout area without an escort from MALU.
+All accredited correspondents may access the Security Council stakeout area without an escort from MALU while the Security Council is in session or someone is addressing the media at the stakeout.

-b.
+c.
 Correspondents may move around in the stakeout area and conduct interviews.
-This area, including the Turkish Lounge, may not be used as a permanent workspace for the media.
+This area may not be used as a permanent workspace for the media.
 When a speaker is using the microphone, or when the arrival of a speaker is imminent, correspondents must remain behind the steel fence and not stand or walk through the area between the fence and the wall with the flags and the Guernica tapestry.
 When a speaker is using the stakeout microphone, correspondents may not accompany diplomats who transit through the area between the wall and the steel fence.

 a.
-Resident Correspondents without camera equipment are allowed unescorted access in the corridor between the Security Council and the Delegates North Lounge.
+Resident Correspondents without camera equipment are allowed unescorted access from the Security Council stakeout to the Delegates North Lounge.

 b.
 Resident Correspondents may have unescorted access to the Delegates’ Lounge.
 Only hand-held voice recorders may be used for interviews.
 No camera equipment is permitted in the Delegates North Lounge.